 However, according to the home improvement website HomeAdvisor,² if you want a good return on your remodeling investments, going with what’s “hot” might not always be a good idea.
-This year (and pretty much every year before and after), the best remodels are likely to focus on upgrades that will improve appearance or function now and continue to be attractive additions in the future.
+The best remodels are likely to focus on upgrades that will improve appearance or function now and continue to be attractive additions in the future.
 To understand what’s getting the best returns in your area right now, talk with a local realtor.

 With that being said, the return on investment (ROI) is the bottom line if you’re looking to sell your home quickly and make a profit.
 If you plan on flipping your property soon, be aware of popular trends and what the likely return on remodeling costs is for particular projects.

-FIVE POPULAR HOME IMPROVEMENTS: WHAT THEY COST AND YOUR ROI
+FIVE POPULAR HOME IMPROVEMENTS: WHAT THEY COST AND YOUR ROI3